-This route takes in the three spectacular lochs of Lomond, Arklet and Katrine with views of Ben Lomond, Ben Venue and the Cobbler.
+This route takes in the three spectacular lochs of Lomond, Arklet and Katrine with views of Ben Lomond, Ben Venue and the Cobbler, and is part of The Great Trossachs Path.
 Try combining with a Waterbus journey from Tarbet on Loch Lomond or Trossachs Pier on Loch Katrine.

 This route takes in the three spectacular lochs of Lomond, Arklet and Katrine with views of Ben Lomond, Ben Venue and the Cobbler.